rsomaditya/CoreWebAppWithEntityFramework/README.md

 2. Implement the controller for each actions using DB Context class's ('LmsContext.cs') object.
 Here for all WRITE operation with DB, SaveChanges() shall is been called.
 3. Add "launchUrl": "Candidate" in 'launchsettings.json' under 'profiles.CoreWebAppWithEF' and 'profiles.IIS Express' both.
 4. Once the CandidateController is been implemented rebuild the project and run it.

+<b>B) Microservice Implementation:</b>
+1. Add a new folder named 'Repository' the add an Interface name 'InterfaceCandidateRepo.cs' in that folder.
+Add the methods in the interface that performs CRUD operations for Candidate microservice.
+2. Add a concrete class named 'CandidateRepo.cs' in the 'Repository' folder to implement all the abstract CRUD methods of 'InterfaceCandidateRepo' interface.
+Add the implementation for the methods via accessing 'LmsContext' methods.

 <b>C) Test API using POSTMAN:</b>